What is this article about?

-Absolute hypovolaemia is the term used to describe loss of volume of fluid from the body, such as that which occurs during haemorrhage.
-Relative hypovolaemia is the term used when there is shifting or inappropriate redistribution of body fluids, as in major burn trauma.
-When there is significant acute volume loss or redistribution of body fluid, the patient is at risk of hypovolaemic shock (Jordan, 2000).
+Absolute hypovolaemia is the term used to describe the loss of volume of fluid from the body (e.g. during haemorrhage).
+Relative hypovolaemia is the term used when there is shifting or inappropriate redistribution of body fluids within the body (e.g. major burn trauma).
+When there is significant acute volume loss or redistribution of body fluid, the patient is at risk of hypovolaemic shock.

 What do others think?